shcaba/Sebastes_melanops_WA/Document/_main.md

 ### Retrospective Analysis

 A ten-year retrospective analysis was conducted by running the model and sequentially removing one year of data up through minus 10 years.
 Retrospective spawning output (Figure \ref{fig:retro-ssb}) and relatives stock status (Figure \ref{fig:retro-depl}) estimates show a generally consistent pattern in population scale and trend.
 All models show the population increasing, with the models removing the most data showing the increasing starting sooner and trending stronger upward.
 This results in a stock status firmly in the precautionary zone, whereas the models with more data put those same years closer to the overfished level.
 Some of this is due to the change in stock scale, though overall scale estimates are not strikingly different.
 Overall, the variation in scale and status are within the uncertainty bounds of the reference model, except the model that removes 9 and 10 years of data, which is slightly higher in both scale and stock status.

-\begin{longtable}[t]{llll}
-\caption{\label{tab:RetroMohnsrho}The magnitude of retrospective pattern (Mohn's rho; Mohn, 1999) given the removal of ten years of data for fishing intensity (\emph{F}), fraction unfished (Figure \ref{fig:retro-depl}),  recruitment, and spawning stock biomass (\emph{SSB}; Figure \ref{fig:retro-ssb}).
-Columns are a derivation of Mohn's rho (Hurtado-Ferro et al. 2015) used by the Alaska Fisheries Science Center (AFSC), as originally described in Mohn (1999), and a derivation of Mohn's rho (Woods Hole Mohn's rho; Legault 2009) used by the Northeast Fisheries Science Center (NEFSC).}\\
-\toprule
-Quantity & AFSC & Mohn & NEFSC\\
-\midrule
-\emph{F} & 0.2166536 & 2.166536 & 0.2127838\\
-Fraction unfished & 0.1070602 & 1.070602 & 0.4418694\\
-Recruitment & -0.0734311 & -0.734311 & -0.3380007\\
-\emph{SSB} & 0.05057448 & 0.5057448 & -0.1174192\\
-\bottomrule
-\end{longtable}
+The Mohn's rho evaluation of the degree of retrospective pattern in given in Table \ref{tab:RetroMohnsrho}.

 ### Unresolved Problems and Major Uncertainties